-- 1. Click on Add a method and select Transparent authentication (SPNEGO). - Fill in the Service name and Domain name fields with the information provided at the end of the log file (SPN and DOMAIN respectively), taking care the use the same case that was used when running the script on the domain controller. - 3.
+- 1. Click on Add a method or Enable a method (according to the version installed on the SNS firewall) and select Transparent authentication (SPNEGO). - 2.
+Fill in the Service name and Domain name fields with the information provided at the end of the log file (SPN and DOMAIN respectively), taking care the use the same case that was used when running the script on the domain controller. - 3.
 Select the keytab file created using the spnego.bat script. - 4.
 Apply changes.